Sonia Quinones

 11 min. read

-If you dream of operating your own luxury day spa, now may be the perfect time to get started.
+If you dream of opening a spa business, now may be the perfect time to get started.

 While running a successful spa can be challenging, according to Lynne McNees, president of the International Spa Association, the spa industry has the bonus of being (nearly) recession proof.